ooni/ooni.org/content/about/glossary.md

 ### HTTP request

-Every time you visit a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server which is hosting that website.
+Every time you visit a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server that is hosting the website.
 A server normally replies with a "HTTP response" which includes the content of the website it is hosting.